FAQs

 I specialize in classical and musical theater voice techniques, and have also worked with jazz, rock, and metal singers.

-I teach classical piano techniques.
+I teach classical piano techniques, and use the Alfred Piano series.

 How do I pay for lessons?

-All voice lessons ($90/hr) and piano lessons ($65/hr) can be paid for by Venmo, cash, check, or PayPal (No fee/Friends and Family.)
+All voice lessons ($90/hr, $50/30 half hr) and piano lessons ($80/hr, $45/half hr) can be paid for by Venmo, cash, check, or PayPal.

 Do I need experience before I start lessons?
 (Voice/Piano)